ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 There are two main groups of actors in the Payroll system:

 * **Payroll manager** - privileged access to the payroll application.
-Can be Ethereum accounts (single, multiple or multisig) as well as delegated to the DAOs voting application.
+Can be Ethereum accounts (single, multiple or multisig) as well as delegated to any of the DAO's forwarding applications (e.g. Voting).
+It could also be set it so that only the managers of the org (holding a special token controlled by a Token Manager) act as Payroll managers.
 A list of permissions with their description can be found in the [Updated Application `README`](https://github.com/aragon/aragon-apps/tree/payroll-readme/future-apps/payroll).
 * **Employees** - Any Ethereum address added to the payroll application by the payroll manager.
 Employees can change their own Address, specify the allocation of the allowed tokens they want to be paid with, and initiate the payout.
 Employees may receive `ETH` or compliant tokens. `Payroll` is also acting as an Aragon forwarder by implementing the `IForward` interface allowing active Employees to execute scripts on behalf of the `Payroll` application (`Finance` is blacklisted from being called by default as `Payroll` has permissions on `Finance` to initiate payments).

 For other actors in this system see [Actors](#51-actors).